-Our long term goals include educating people on how to respond to assault, how to take action, tips on staying safe and eventually offering support and resources to victims.
+Our vision includes educating people on how to respond to assault, how to take action as an active bystander, and tips on staying safe.

-We want our logo to represent a silent message of a safe space- standing against the unwanted touching and sexual assault against any gender, by any gender, at any live music event.
-Self expression is not an invitation - help us spread the word.
+The GrooveSafe logo represents a silent message to stand against harassment and sexual violence against any gender, by any gender, at any live music or entertainment event.

 Yes, it happens and it’s terrible.
 For years, going to concerts was my happy place.
 There was just one element of the environment that was always uncomfortable.
 From time to time, I would get groped or grinded on.
 I spent many shows wondering why people thought it was okay to touch other people without permission.
-It ruined entire nights when I was so put off, so violated, that I had to excuse myself from the show.
+It ruined entire nights.
+The moment was over for the offender but I was stuck with the feelings of discomfort and fear.
+Sometimes, I was so put off, so violated, that I had to leave the show.

 I figured if this was happening to me so much, it had to be happening to others.